AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-nt-external_state_variables-14:

-14. As formal subprogram parameters of a Volatile type cannot have these aspects specified assumptions have to be made in the body of the subprogram of the properties that the formal parameter of a given mode may have as follows:
+14. As formal subprogram parameters of an effectively volatile type cannot have these aspects specified assumptions have to be made in the body of the subprogram of the properties that the formal parameter of a given mode may have as follows:

     * mode **in**: the formal parameter cannot be updated by the subprogram and is considered to have the properties Async_Writers => True and Effective_Reads => False.
-The actual parameter in a call must be Volatile and have these properties but may also have the properties Async_Readers and Effective_Writes set to True.
+The actual parameter in a call must be effectively volatile and have these properties but may also have the properties Async_Readers and Effective_Writes set to True.